Christian Appalachian Project

 Financial Arrangements

-Room and board provided for all volunteers who choose to live in community.
-AmeriCorps members also receive a modest stipend, health insurance, potential loan deferment and AmeriCorps Education Award.
+AmeriCorps members receive stipend, health insurance, potential loan deferment and Education Award.
 Support provided by volunteer community and permanent staff.
 Retreats offered twice a year.

 Living Arrangements